 1. Carrick-a-rede Rope Bridge, Co.
 Antrim

-Suspended almost 30 metres above sea level, the Carrick-a-Rede Rope Bridge was first created by fishermen 350 years ago.
-Once you have crossed the 20 metre long bridge, stretching from the mainland to ‘Rocky Island’, you will be see fantastic views of Rathlin Island, Scotland and the Causeway Coast.
+Suspended almost 30 meters above sea level, the Carrick-a-Rede Rope Bridge was first created by fishermen 350 years ago.
+Once you have crossed the 20-metre long bridge, stretching from the mainland to ‘Rocky Island’, you will see fantastic views of Rathlin Island, Scotland and the Causeway Coast.